MathieuFortune/mathieufortune.github.io/company.md

 {% include lazy-image.html src="/images/cover-aboutme.jpg" alt="Patchwork of picture depicting my personal and professional life" caption="Pictures from my personal and professional life: Riding my first bike, traveling to new countries, and contributing to workshops and communities" figClass="" %}

-<h3 class="joker-fs"><div class="title-sub--over">My values</div>Sharing, Intellectual Honesty, Transparency, Well-Being, and Impact First</h3>
+<h3 class="joker-fs"><div class="title-sub--over">My values</div>Open Collaboration and Transparency, Positive Impact and Well-being, Intellectual Honesty</h3>

-These values are integral to my work.
-I partner with like-minded organizations who lead with impact.
+These values are at the core of my work philosophy.
+I partner with organizations and teams that share a commitment to these principles, leading to impactful and meaningful outcomes.

-__Sharing__:
-Exchanging insights fuels design transformation.
-I actively partner with like-minded individuals, believing diverse ideas spark innovation.
-Working with cross-functional teams, I prioritize open idea exchange, setting the stage for innovation to flourish.

-__Intellectual Honesty__:
-I tackle product challenges with an open mind, recognizing my knowledge gaps.
-It's not just about solutions; it's about true understanding.
-When the team shares this value, we grow together.

-__Transparency__:
-In both my personal and professional life, I value transparency.
-It's about being clear in communication, setting expectations, and being upfront about challenges and successes alike.
-Transparency builds trust, fosters collaboration, and ensures everyone is on the same page.

-__Well-being__:
+__Open Collaboration and Transparency__: My commitment to open collaboration and transparency underpins my approach to product design.
+By engaging in honest dialogues, sharing diverse insights, and maintaining clear communication, I create a fertile ground for innovation.
+This transparency not only builds trust but aligns teams towards common goals, fostering a collaborative and effective work environment.

-In every project, I prioritize the well-being of individuals and communities.
-My goal is to craft inclusive experiences that not only avoid harm but actively promote societal betterment and positive change.
+__Positive Impact and Well-being__: At the heart of my work is the pursuit of solutions that prioritize the well-being of individuals and communities.
+I strive to create user experiences that not only meet business objectives but also contribute positively to society.
+My focus is on designing inclusive and empathetic solutions that promote societal betterment and bring about lasting positive changes.

-__Impact First__:
- I focus on user-centric solutions that resonate with real people.
-Every project milestone is aligned with both business and customer needs, ensuring the delivery of positive, enduring changes.
+__Intellectual Honesty__: I approach challenges in product design with an open mind and a willingness to recognize and learn from my knowledge gaps.
+This intellectual honesty is not just about finding immediate solutions but about gaining a deeper understanding of the nuances of each project.
+It’s essential for me and my team to share this value, as it cultivates a culture of growth, learning, and mutual respect.

+Together, these values shape my approach to design and collaboration, ensuring that every project I undertake is both meaningful and impactful.

 <h3 class="joker-fs"><div class="title-sub--over">Experiences</div>For the past 11 years, I have</h3>